pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 ~~~~~~~~

 Look through the GitHub issues for bugs.
 Anything tagged with ``bug``
 and ``available to hack on`` is open to whoever wants to implement it.

 Do be sure to claim the issue for yourself by indicating, "I would like to
 work on this issue."
 If you would like to discuss it further before going forward,
-we are more than welcome to discuss on the GitHub issue tracker.
+you are more than welcome to discuss on the GitHub issue tracker.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with ``enhancement`` and ``available to hack on`` is open to whoever wants to implement it.
+Anything tagged with ``enhancement`` and ``available to hack on`` are open to whoever wants to implement it.

 Implementing a feature generally means writing a function that has the following form: